aroussel-fenix/un_data_aggregator/README.md

   - run COPY command to write to Redshift data warehouse
   - schedule periodic backups of Redshift cluter
   - add script to restore Redshift cluster from backup

-Note 22/4:
-- Initially tried writing to DynamoDB then realised that I was quickly exceeding the provisioned write capacity units and it wasn't going to be sustainable to write all data to DynamoDB, especially doing batch writes.
-- Therefore, will start by writing to RDS using SQL Alchemy.
-- Need to redo file upload to include the column headers otherwise will be a pain writing to db.

-Note 23/4:
-- Have set up a listener on S3 to trigger Lambda function when a csv is uploaded to S3.
-Will need to see how Lambda handles multiple uploads per second.

-Note 25/4:
-- After some struggle, realised that if my Lambda function is set to use the VPC that RDS is in, I need to create a VPC endpoint for S3, otherwise Lambda won't be able to access it...

-Note 27/4:
-- Pipeline from EC2->S3->RDS has been automated
-- Lambda retries a failed attempt twice by default, so have set retries=0 and instead routes failures to an SQS queue where they will be picked up later.
-- Failures are due to larger files exceeding the 128MB memory on a Lambda invocation.
-Will test with more memory.

-Note 28/4:
-- Upgrading Lambda memory appears to enough to process larger files (tested up to 33MB).

-Note 29/4:
-- Used a temp table for writing updated data files to table as I noticed the data_id (which I assumed was unique to a particular event record, can in fact change but still reference the same event, which would have introduced unnecessary duplicates.
-- Solution for the moment is to specify event_id_cnty as the primary key and use INSERT IGNORE to write only new records to the table, preserving the state of existing records in the table.

 Acknowledgement:
 - this project uses data assembled by ACLED, which is publicly available at https://acleddata.com/#/dashboard